Tsimane Bolivia Fishing

 • Native Community Tax and National Park Fee—payable in cash in Bolivia

-• Meals and beverages in Santa Cruz
+• Meals and beverages in Santa Cruz, except for hotel breakfast

 • Gratuities to guides and Lodge staff